Skip to content

 ^\s*\w+\s*$

-a string consisting of two words, optionally followed or preceded by spaces
+a string containing only two words, possibly followed or preceded by spaces

 ^\s*\w+\s*\w+\s*$